Smeueg/Dotfiles/README.md

 - AwesomeWM
 - Emacs
 - Bash
+- Pixelorama (for the pfp and WIP wallpaper)

 ### Things I used to use (Configurations still exists but I don't edit and use them anymore):
 - Neovim (0.5+)